mulhearn/pacman/docs/README.txt

 4) Build and install Peta-Linux:
 -----------------------------------------

+In a new shell, setup petalinux:
+$source /tools/Xilinx/petalinux/2018.3/settings.sh
+(Petalinux is very fussy about the shell.
+Make sure you are using bash, and try hiding e.g. your .bash_aliases file if you having trouble.)

 Build Peta-Linux by running the build script:
 $chmod ugo+x ./petalinux/build.sh
 $./petalinux/build.sh